Goaty-yagi/express-best-practice/README.md

 #### Info
 https://www.npmjs.com/package/express-rate-limit

+### Vulnerability
+`npm audit` is a built-in command in npm that helps developers identify and address vulnerabilities in their project dependencies.
+This command scans the node_modules directory for known security issues in the installed packages and reports any vulnerabilities found.
+It leverages the public npm registry's vulnerability database, which is regularly updated with the latest security advisories.

 ## Configuration

 To manage all your security and application settings in one place, it's a good practice to use a configuration file.
 This allows you to update your settings centrally and apply them easily in your application.